Neurocardiology

-Neurocardiology is the study of the neurophysiological, neurological and neuroanatomical aspects of cardiology, including especially the neurological origins of cardiac disorders.
+Neurocardiology is the study of the neurophysiological, neurological and neuroanatomical aspects of cardiology, including the neurological origins of cardiac disorders.
 The effects of stress on the heart are studied in terms of the heart's interactions with both the peripheral nervous system and the central nervous system.

-Clinical issues in neurocardiology include hypoxic-ischemic brain injury, neurogenic stress cardiomyopathy, cerebral embolism, encephalopathy, neurologic sequelae of cardiac and thoracic surgery and cardiac interventions, and cardiovascular findings in patients with primary neurological disease.
+Clinical issues in neurocardiology include hypoxic–ischemic brain injury, neurogenic stress cardiomyopathy, cerebral embolism, encephalopathy, neurologic sequelae of cardiac and thoracic surgery and cardiac interventions, and cardiovascular findings in patients with primary neurological disease.

 Overview

-Neurocardiology refers to the pathophysiological interplays of the nervous and cardiovascular systems.
-The constant communication between the heart and the brain have proved invaluable to interdisciplinary fields of neurological and cardiac diseases.
+Neurocardiology refers to study of the pathophysiological interactions between the nervous and cardiovascular systems.
+The communication between the heart and the brain have proved invaluable to the interdisciplinary fields of neurological and cardiac diseases.

-The fundamental understanding of the communication between the heart and the brain via the nervous system has led scientists into understanding its elaborate circuitry.
+The fundamental understanding of the communication between the heart and the brain via the nervous system has led scientists towards an understanding of its elaborate circuitry.
 The brain emits neurological signals of oscillating frequencies.
-The neural rhythms provide information on steady state conditions of healthy individuals.
-Variations in the neural rhythms provide evidence that a problem is present regarding physiologic regulation and help physicians determine the underlying condition quicker based on the given symptoms.
+The neural rhythms provide information on the steady-state conditions of healthy individuals.
+Variations in the neural rhythms provide evidence that a problem is present regarding physiologic regulation and help physicians to more quickly determine the underlying condition based on the given symptoms.

-The neurocardiac axis links the cardiovascular and nervous systems to physiological problems such as: arrhythmias, epilepsy, and stroke.
+The neurocardiac axis links the cardiovascular and nervous systems to physiological problems such as arrhythmias, epilepsy and stroke.
 These problems are related to the fundamental factor of stress on the body.
 As stated previously, the changes in neural oscillations can contribute to the knowledge of what a steady state in an individual looks like, especially because it changes based on the person, as well as contributing to the imbalance of the nervous system and physiological function.
 Moreover, the brain can control the heart rate through the sympathetic nervous system.

-Map between cardiovascular system to nervous system
+Map between cardiovascular system and nervous system

 The cardiovascular system is regulated by the autonomic nervous system, which includes the sympathetic and parasympathetic nervous systems.
 A distinct balance between these systems is crucial for the pathophysiology of cardiovascular disease.
-An imbalance can be caused by hormone levels, lifestyle, environmental stressors, and injuries.
+An imbalance can be caused by hormone levels, lifestyle, environmental stressors and injuries.

 The complicated link between the brain and the heart can be mapped out from the complex of higher nervous system influences descending down to the heart.
 This complex innervates key autonomic structures from the brain's cortex to the heart along the neurocardiac axis.
 The heart is both the source of life and a source of cardiac arrhythmias and complications.
 The information originates in the brain's cortex and descends down to the hypothalamus.
-The neural signals are then transferred to the brainstem, followed by the spinal cord, which is the location where the heart receives all its signals from.
-In further detail, the heart receives its neural input through parasympathetic and sympathetic ganglia and lateral grey column of the spinal cord.
+The neural signals are then transferred to the brainstem, followed by the spinal cord—the location from which the heart receives all its signals.
+In further detail, the heart receives its neural input through parasympathetic and sympathetic ganglia and the lateral grey column of the spinal cord.